Freiburg still without a win after Hertha draw

-BERLIN Freiburg again failed to hang on to a lead in a 1-1 draw at home against Hertha Berlin on Sunday and remain without a win since the start of the Bundesliga season.
+BERLIN Freiburg again failed to hang on to a lead in a 1-1 draw at home against Hertha Berlin on Sunday to remain winless since the start of the Bundesliga season.

 Freiburg, who squandered a 2-0 lead against Slovan Liberec in the Europa League on Thursday, took a sixth-minute lead through Admir Mehmedi but Norwegian Per Skjelbred equalised seven minutes before the break.